Joshua Van

-Joshua Van Bawi Thawng (born October 10, 2001), is a Burmese and American mixed martial artist currently competing in the Flyweight division of the Ultimate Fighting Championship (UFC), where he is the first Burmese fighter to sign with the promotion.
-As of July 1, 2025, he is #1 in the UFC flyweight rankings.
+Joshua Van Bawi Thawng (ယောရှုဗန်ဘွေထောင်း; born October 10, 2001) is a Burmese and American professional mixed martial artist currently competing in the Flyweight division of the Ultimate Fighting Championship (UFC), where he is the current UFC Flyweight Champion.
+Van is the first fighter from Myanmar to sign with the promotion.
+At UFC 323, he became the UFC's first Asian-born male champion and the first champion to be born in the 2000s.
+As of September 22, 2026, he is #6 in the UFC men's pound-for-pound rankings.

 Background

-Van was born in Hakha, Chin State, Myanmar to a family of five siblings.
-Due to a country ridden with military and political conflict, his family moved to Malaysia at the age of ten in search of better opportunities.
-In 2013, at the age of twelve, Van and his family migrated to Houston, Texas, where they began building a new life.
+Van was born on October 10, 2001 in Hakha, in the Chin State of western Myanmar, to a family of five siblings.
+Due to a country ridden with military and political conflict, his family moved to Malaysia when he was ten.
+In 2013, at the age of twelve, Van migrated with his family to the United States, settling in Houston.

 Mixed martial arts career

 Early career

+Van made his amateur MMA debut in December 2020.
+He accumulated a 4-0 record (2 KOs) in the regional Texan promotion Fury FC before turning professional.

-Van made his professional MMA debut in 2021.
-He fought exclusively for Fury Fighting Championship, where he acquired a 7-1 record including in the main event of Fury FC 72 on December 18, 2022, where he submitted Cleveland McLean in the second round to win the promotion's Flyweight title.
+Van made his professional MMA debut in October 2021.
+He continued to fight exclusively for Fury Fighting Championship, where he acquired a 7–1 record including in the main event of Fury FC 72 on December 18, 2022, where he submitted Cleveland McLean in the second round to win the promotion's Flyweight title.